malramsay64/phd-thesis/05_Crystal_Melting/results.md

 # Results

-This section measures the melting rate of the p2 crystal which is found to be the best candidate for growth, @sec:Melting_Behaviour describing the growth rates through different models.
+This section measures the melting rate of the p2 crystal, found to be the best candidate for growth, @sec:Melting_Behaviour describing the growth rates through different models.
 This allows us to understand which aspects of the growth and melting rates are important for describing the process,